Is Kenwood Towne Centre OK?

 Carl Goertemoeller, executive director of the UC Real Estate Center, and Gary Painter, academic director of Lindner’s real estate program, spoke with Cincinnati Magazine about the future of Kenwood Towne Centre, the region’s leading shopping mall located northeast of Cincinnati.

 In 1986, the U.S. claimed roughly 25,000 shopping malls, but today there are 1,150.
-But local analysts are optimistic about the future of Kenwood Towne Centre, which has managed to attract higher-end food experience and a diverse portfolio of tenants.
+But local analysts are optimistic about the future of Kenwood Towne Centre, which has managed to attract higher-end food experience and a large portfolio of tenants.

 “Kenwood has continued to evolve and decidedly get better because of a couple of things,” Goertemoeller told Cincinnati Magazine for a story.